-The three months of peak summer in most of India leaves us with the Northern Himalayas as the most ideal location to be there during this period.
-A number of routes are opened up during this period for pilgrimage and weather is more pleasant than the rest of India.
-Snow melts and numerous routes are opened up for both road trips, treks and pilgrimages that open up during this time include:
+The three months of peak summer in most of India leaves us with the northern Himalayas as the most ideal location to be.
+A number of routes are opened during this period for pilgrimage and sight-seeing after a snow-forced closure during winter and spring.
+The weather is more pleasant than in the rest of India.
+Snow melts and numerous routes are cleared for road trips, treks and pilgrimages.

 Adventure and Sightseeing: Road Trips & Treks

-5. Leh – Pangong Tso & Tsomoriri Lakes, J & K
+5. Leh – Pangong Tso & Tsomoriri Lakes, Ladakh

-Several Trek routes open up during this time and the below is only an indicative list:
+Several trek routes open during this time and the below is only an indicative list:

-Sar Pass, Sarkundi pass, Chandratal, PinParvati Pass , Deo Tibba, Bhrigu Lake – Himachal
+Sar Pass, Sarkaundi pass, Chandratal, PinParvati Pass , Deo Tibba, Bhrigu Lake: Himachal

-Himalayas is the abode of Shiva.
+The Himalayas are the abode of Lord Shiva.
 The range of mountains in Uttarakhand’s Garhwal region is in fact known as ‘Shivalik’ mountains.
-Numerous temples have been built in geographically significant locations like the sources of river which is often referred to as the ‘Tirth Yatra’.
+Numerous temples have been built in geographically significant locations like the sources of rivers and are often referred to as the ‘Tirth Yatra’.
 The Yatra starts from the banks and culminates at the source of the river.
 Choosing a pilgrimage destination has numerous advantages even if you are not religious.
 The places are often well-equipped with economical accommodation managed by temple trusts.
 Medical facilities are available even in unimaginably remote spaces.
 This enables one to travel/trek with less weight and worries.

 Chopta – Tungnath and Panch Kedars are also important and beautiful pilgrimage sites that may be visited during this time of the year.
 Kedarnath and Tungnath involve strenuous treks while Yamnotri involves a basic trek.
 Most other temples can be reached by road.